vishwajithkv/Dinogame/README.md

 - C++ Compiler: The game is built using C++ programming language, so you will need a compatible C++ compiler to compile and run the game.
 - Libraries: The game relies on SFML (Simple and Fast Multimedia Library) for graphics, window management, and system interaction.
 Make sure to install the required libraries before compiling the game.

+`Note: The game requires the SFML library to function properly.
+This includes both the source code and the compiled version.
+Ensure SFML is correctly installed and configured on your system for the game to run`

 ## Compilation and Testing

 To compile and test the game, follow these steps: